otorain/table_inspector/README.md

 using `annotate`, So I wrote this gem to do this.

 ## Usage
-Assuming there is a model is called User which has `id` and `name` column.
+Assuming there is a model call `User` which has `id` and `name` column, and has a unique index for `name`.
 For print the definition of User, we can use:
 ```ruby
 require "table_inspector"